 The clinical internship course sequence within the School of Counseling provides opportunities for the participation in the counseling process as counselor/co-counselor under the supervision of licensed Christian mental health professionals across 12 months for a total of 6 credit hours.
 Over this time period, students accumulate a minimum of 700 clock hours of clinical experience of which a minimum of 300 hours is in direct service (face to face counseling).
-It also includes weekly individual supervision (at least two hours) and group supervision (at least one and one half hours).
+It also includes weekly individual supervision (at least one hour) and group supervision (at least one- and one-half hours).
 Overall, the clinical experience typically involves approximately 20 hours per week.
+Students enrolled in at least 2 credit hours of internship coursework will be considered half-time equivalent for enrollment reporting and financial aid purposes.

 For independent study or directed research (thesis) courses, credit hours are awarded based on the amount and complexity of the academic work to be done, consistent with an equivalent workload for the credit hour standard applied to courses.
-Time commitment must account for equivalent seat time in a traditional class (e.g. 45 hours for a 3 semester hour course; 30 hours for a 2 semester hour course), plus additional time spent in study and preparation.
+Time commitment must account for equivalent seat time in a traditional class (e.g., 45 hours for a 3 semester hour course; 30 hours for a 2 semester hour course), plus additional time spent in study and preparation.
 The additional time must be double the seat time for the class; in other words, a 3 credit hour class taken as an independent study consists of a minimum of 135 hours of work (45 for seat time; 90 additional).
-Time involved in work is distributed across: (a) independent reading of both course materials and lecture slides, (b) the conduct of empirical and/ or theoretical research on chosen topic, (c) meetings with instructor and/or Thesis Advisor (minimum of three), (d) written assignments, and (e) other activities (e.g., submission of IRB proposals) as appropriate for the specific subject topic.
+Time involved in work is distributed across: (a) independent reading of both course materials and lecture slides, (b) the conduct of empirical and/-or theoretical research on the chosen topic, (c) meetings with instructor and/or Thesis Advisor (minimum of three), (d) written assignments, and (e) other activities (e.g., submission of IRB proposals) as appropriate for the specific subject topic.

 For blended (direct instructor contact combined with online elements) delivery formats, course instructional time includes direct faculty/student course contact within the physical classroom environment as well as via the virtual teaching space.
 Virtual teaching contact activities include, but are not limited to: communication via threaded discussion board and email; experiential exercises facilitated by online material; and completion of course modules.
-Time commitment must account for equivalent seat time in a traditional class (e.g., 45 hours for a 3 semester hour course; 30 hours for a 2 semester hour course), plus additional time spent in study and preparation.
+Time commitment must account for equivalent seat time in a traditional class (e.g., 45 hours for a 3 semester hour course; 30 hours for a 2 semester course), plus additional time spent in study and preparation.
 Additional academic coursework requirements expected to be completed outside of course instructional time include written papers, quizzes, tests, and case studies.
 Workload expectations are the same as for traditional weekly classes.